Nutrition

 Consuming cold beverages will help you lose weight

 Another statement about metabolism is that drinking cold water will cause the body to expend more energy.
-While it is true that you will burn a few more calories to bring that water up to body temperature, do not get your hopes up too high that if you down eight glasses of ice water per day you will shed fat faster than ever.
+While it is true that you will burn a few more calories to bring that water to body temperature, do not get your hopes up too high that if you down eight glasses of ice water per day, you will shed fat faster than ever.

-There are negative calorie foods
+There are negative-calorie foods

 You may burn off so many that the total 'net' calorie intake is virtually negligible (think celery and cucumbers), but you will not burn off more calories through digestion.
 Eating these ultra-low-calorie foods is a wise idea, however, as it can speed up the rate of fat loss due to hunger control.